Posted and up-to-date on 8/2/2021

 I have a small claims court date coming up - what do I do?

-The other side wants me to sign an agreement to settle the case instead of waiting for the courts to re-open - should I do that?
+The other side wants me to sign an agreement to settle the case instead of waiting for a court date - should I do that?

 Do not sign an agreement to pay without legal advice!
 If you are being sued for a consumer debt like credit card debt, the lawyer for the company suing you might reach out to you.
 They may try to convince you to sign an agreement to pay outside of court.
 We strongly urge you to get advice before signing any agreement, even if it doesn't require you to make payments right now.
 You may have defenses in your case, or your money and property may be exempt from collection.
 The company suing you cannot force you to make payments without a court order or agreement from you.
 Please do not sign an agreement without talking to a lawyer.